xuanvietchu/Cap-Comps/README.md

 Capcom is a real estate valuation assistant, focusing only on recent Edmonton Residential Properties.
 It combines a Next.js chat interface, a FastAPI backend, Gemini-powered (3.1 flash) intent routing and PDF property-detail parser, a LightGBM quantile valuation and comparable sale ranking model.

-The [core demo video flow](https://www.loom.com/share/cf1f0c5306744f4cb76b0fb81306c374) is simple: enter or upload property details, ask for a price estimate, request comps, ask why the valuation or comps make sense, then export the comps table as CSV.
+The core demo flow is simple: enter or upload property details, ask for a price estimate, request comps, ask why the valuation or comps make sense, then export the comps table as CSV.

 ## What It Does